-Kavita is an associate solicitor in the international department of Leigh Day.
+Kavita is a senior associate solicitor in the international and group litigation department with expertise in multi-party actions.

 Kavita has worked on a number of cases at Leigh Day including:

-Kavita is particularly interested in international human rights and equality and discrimination issues.
+Kavita is particularly interested in international human rights and equality issues.

 World Day against Trafficking in Persons, 30 July 2020